awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 On Ubuntu Server, the patch baseline service offers filtering on the *Priority* and *Section *fields\.
 These fields are typically present for all Ubuntu Server packages\.
 To determine whether a patch is selected by the patch baseline, Patch Manager does the following:

 1. On Ubuntu Server systems, the equivalent of `sudo apt-get update` is run to refresh the list of available packages\.
-Repos are not configured and the data is pulled from repos configured in a `sources` list\.
+Repos aren't configured and the data is pulled from repos configured in a `sources` list\.

 1. Next, the [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters), [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules), [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) and [RejectedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-RejectedPatches) lists are applied\.
 **Note**
-Because it's not possible to reliably determine the release dates of update packages for Ubuntu Server, the auto\-approval options are not supported for this operating system\.
+Because it's not possible to reliably determine the release dates of update packages for Ubuntu Server, the auto\-approval options aren't supported for this operating system\.

    Approval rules, however, are also subject to whether the **Include nonsecurity updates** check box was selected when creating or last updating a patch baseline\.